shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 You will want to use a local install of wordpress to develop and test your code

 Place code in the Divi Child theme or custom plugin, don’t modify the base divi or wordpress core as this will prevent the charity from upgrading the website later on.
-See info about child themes here: https://codex.wordpress.org/Child_Themes
+See info about child themes [here](https://codex.wordpress.org/Child_Themes)

 ### Working with Images

 It is a best practice to size and optimize your images PRIOR to uploading them to wordpress.
 Large image sizes are the number one cause for a slow website.

+> TIP: I will typically get all the images I need for the site first, then do this process for all of them at once, before I start building the site.

-1. Crop the image
+1. Crop the image (if needed)
    1. You can use your favorite imaging editing software.
-I like Paint.NET (https://www.getpaint.net/)
+I like [Paint.NET](https://www.getpaint.net/)
-   2. Step by Step instructions here: https://www.techwalla.com/articles/how-to-crop-a-photo-using-paintnet
+   2. Step by Step instructions [here](https://www.techwalla.com/articles/how-to-crop-a-photo-using-paintnet)

 2. Resize the image
-   1. Step by Step instructions here: https://www.wikihow.com/Resize-an-Image-With-Paint.Net
+   1. Step by Step instructions [here](https://www.wikihow.com/Resize-an-Image-With-Paint.Net)
    2. Typically I use 3 widths for my pictures.
       1. 1000 px for images that will be displayed the full width of my page
       2. 500 px for images that will be displayed 50% of my page with